 ];The DataHandler holds internal state.
 If it is injected like a stateless service, errors occur that are difficult to reproduce.
 For write-heavy workflows, the instantiation path must be fixed in the project rules.

-Project Rules: .cursorrules, AGENTS.md, and .cursor/rules
+Project rules: .cursorrules, AGENTS.md and .cursor/rules

 An agent without project rules falls back on generic training patterns.
 An empirical study by UC Irvine (MSR 2026) analysed 401 repositories with Cursor rules and identified a clear taxonomy: Conventions, Guidelines, Project Information, and LLM Directives.
 The result: persistent rules measurably reduce variance between sessions, models, and developers.